 Overall, the empirical findings obtained failed to support the existence of a clear negative relationship between legal stringency and productivity.
 While the UK was found to have experienced relatively good productivity growth, its performance in this regard was below that of the more highly regulated Germany.
 On the basis of the empirical findings obtained, it has therefore been concluded that it is theoretically difficult to support the existence of a generally applicable negative linear relationship between regulatory stringency and productivity growth.
 Rather, the impact of employment laws is better seen to be the product of complex, contextually shaped processes that act to differentially influence how particular provisions affect employers both within and across national settings.
 Insofar as this is correct, it is argued that policymakers should move beyond simplistic neo-classical type assumptions concerning the economic consequences of employment regulations.
 More specifically, the findings suggest that the terms of the policy debate should shift from a concentration on ‘less regulation versus more regulation’ to a focus on the way in which regulations and associated institutions can be best designed to support the achievement of desired outcomes - be these of an economic or, as in the case of objectives relating to the achievement of greater equity, fairness and justice, non-economic nature (Cazes et al., 2012: 36).

-There would consequently seem to a need for much more in-depth knowledge of how particular laws operate in particular organisational, sectoral and national settings.
+There would consequently seem to be a need for much more in-depth knowledge of how particular laws operate in particular organisational, sectoral and national settings.
 For the authors, such knowledge is most likely to emerge from micro-level studies that enable the operation of employment laws to be dynamically examined within their surrounding institutional and market contexts.
 While some studies of this type already exist (see e.g. Caroli et al., 2010; Martinez Lucio et al., 2001), more would seem needed if we are to obtain rich and sound understandings of the day-to-day effects of employment laws and the policy issues arising from them.

 Appendix